particle-iot/docs/src/content/reference/datasheets/m-series/muon-samples.md

 Be sure to connect the Wi-Fi/BLE antenna to the M-SoM itself, not the U.FL connector on the Muon (21).
 Future versions of the Muon will not have this connector on the base board.

+You may find it easier to attach the antenna connectors before putting the Muon in the case.

 ## Device setup

 To set up your Muon preview device, connect a USB-C cable from connector 3 to your computer, then proceed to [setup.particle.io](https://setup.particle.io/) to complete the setup of your device.

 {{imageOverlay src="/assets/images/m-series/muon-usb.png" alt="USB connection" class="full-width"}}

+## USB-C cable warning

+You must use an actual USB-C port or USB-C power adapter to power the Muon by USB.

+**A USB-A to USB-C cable will not power the Muon or charge the battery**

+The reason is that the Muon uses USB-C PD to change the USB port voltage to 9V and request enough current to power the Muon.

+When using a USB-2 or USB-3 port with USB-A to USB-C adapter cable, the USB port voltage cannot be changed and the port will not be able to power the Muon.

+Also beware of some wall adapters that have a USB-C cable, but do not support USB-C PD.
+Some of these are advertised as Raspberry Pi power adapters, which only support 5V and cannot be used to power the Muon.

 ## Errata (v0.5)